Skip to main content

 </style>

-Similar to hover, you can also add focus to elements using data-happo-focus:
+Similarly, you can add focus to elements using data-happo-focus:

 <input type="text" data-happo-focus />

-And finally, you can also add data-happo-active to elements that simulate :active state:
+And add data-happo-active to elements to simulate the :active state:

 <button data-happo-active>Click me</button>